Clothing: Fur

+Real fur in fashion is contentious, with Copenhagen (2022) and London (2018) fashion weeks banning real fur in its runway shows following protests and government attention to the issue.
+Fashion houses such as Gucci and Chanel have banned the use of fur in its garments.
+Versace and Furla also stopped using fur in their collections in early 2018.
+In 2020, the outdoor brand Canada Goose announced it would discontinue the use of new coyote fur on parka trims following protests.

+Governing bodies have issued legislation banning the sale of new real fur garments.
+In 2021, Israel was the first government to ban the sale of real fur garments, with the exception of those worn as part of a religious faith.
+In 2019, the state of California banned fur trapping, with a total ban on the sale of all new fur garments except those made of sheep, cow, and rabbit fur going into effect on 1 January 2023.

 Life cycle

 Clothing maintenance

 Clothing suffers assault both from within and without.
 The human body sheds skin cells and body oils, and it exudes sweat, urine, and feces that may soil clothing.
 From the outside, sun damage, moisture, abrasion, and dirt assault garments.
 Fleas and lice can hide in seams.
 If not cleaned and refurbished, clothing becomes worn and loses its aesthetics and functionality (as when buttons fall off, seams come undone, fabrics thin or tear, and zippers fail).

 Often, people wear an item of clothing until it falls apart.
 Some materials present problems.
 Cleaning leather is difficult, and bark cloth (tapa) cannot be washed without dissolving it.
 Owners may patch tears and rips, and brush off surface dirt, but materials such as these inevitably age.

 Most clothing consists of cloth, however, and most cloth can be laundered and mended (patching, darning, but compare felt).